dynatrace-oss/log4j-metadata-provider/README.md

 Furthermore, a Span Context has to be activated before the properties become available.
 See [the example project](./example_with_otel) for more details.

-## Properties available from Dynatrace metadata
+## Properties available from Dynatrace OneAgent

 If there is a OneAgent running on the host, [Dynatrace metadata](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/enrich-metrics/) is added to the context.
 Available properties are: